acmoles/portfolio/portfolio/about.md

 I've had the pleasure to collaborate with great people on diverse products, from time-critical [MVPs](/projects/toucanbox) at startups to [iterative features](/projects/ecosia) reaching millions of users.
 My natural curiosity and adaptability have led me to play varied roles in the agile product team.
 As a designer and product person, I've found a lifetime of tinkering with digital tools, languages and technologies to be extremely advantageous.

-What drives me is the belief that software and technology have immense potential to enhance our creativity.
+What drives me is the belief that software and technology have immense potential to enhance our creativity and learning.
 By distilling complexity with design, I strive to open up this potential to everyone, not just specialists.
 Rigorously designed interfaces with playful interactions are a key ingredient.
 Another is iteration - testing early and often.
 The human-centred design process is my guiding north star and the thread that has run throughout my career.
 I originally hail from Edinburgh, Scotland, I recently called London home and I'm currently based in Berlin.

 <!--
 as a force for good in our lives